Matthew 5:9 encourages seeking wisdom, resolving conflicts, and cultivating healthy relationships.

 It’s not just the absence of war and conflict

-Peace is the presence of right relationships
+Peace is the presence of the right relationships

-Without these there is only a false peace.
+Without these, there is only a false peace.

 A truce is but a restraint, a peaceful break